 Allow saving in your Excel workbook or not?

-XLS Padlock lets you decide if you want your users to be able to save their changes in your Excel workbook or not.
-Tick or untick the option "Allow secure save" in the Security page.
+With XLS Padlock, decide if you want your users to be able to save their changes in your Excel workbook or not.
+Tick or untick the option “Allow secure save” in the Security page.

 Users can still use worksheets, write, delete… but when they close your workbook, changes will not be saved.